-Introduces students to digital video equipment and proper handling.
-Hands-on work will involve 3-point lighting, continuity, sound, and basic editing.
-Students will complete a variety of technical exercises, which will familiarize them with terms and equipment.
+Digital Video I will introduce the students to the digital video equipment and proper handling.
+Hands on work will involve camera shots, angles, lighting, and compositions of a shot.
+Students will complete a variety of technical exercises that will familiarize them with terms and basic equipment while working in teams.